‘It’s the height of hypocrisy’: After Texas Gov. Greg Abbott contracts covid-19, Democrats ramp up calls for mask mandates

 “They already know they were there, and they know he was there, so there’s not really a need to do contact tracing,” the spokesman added.

-Texas state Rep. Travis Clardy (R) said Wednesday that he was relieved to hear that Abbott was on Regeneron, adding that Abbott — who has used a wheelchair since being paralyzed in a 1984 accident while jogging — was most certainly in a high-risk category, although he appears to be in good health.
+Texas state Rep. Travis Clardy (R) said Wednesday that he was relieved to hear that Abbott was on Regeneron, adding that the governor — who has used a wheelchair since being paralyzed in a 1984 accident while jogging — was most certainly in a high-risk category, although he appears to be in good health.

-“If there’s one thing I’ve been telling everybody, it’s, ‘Do what Governor Abbott did,’” Clardy said. “[Regeneron’s] available.
+“If there’s one thing I’ve been telling everybody, it’s, ‘Do what Governor Abbott did,’ ” Clardy said. “[Regeneron’s] available.
 It’s out there.
 You just have to track it down and get it.”

-Clardy contracted covid-19 earlier this month and didn’t take Regeneron until near the end of his illness.
+Clardy contracted covid-19 this month and didn’t take Regeneron until near the end of his illness.
 The coronavirus knocked out Clardy — who was fully vaccinated — for about 10 days, he said.
-He still isn’t sure where he got it, adding, “I went to a couple of gatherings, but it wasn’t like I was in a mosh pit or a standing-room only concert.”
+He still isn’t sure where he got it, adding, “I went to a couple of gatherings, but it wasn’t like I was in a mosh pit or a standing-room-only concert.”

 Clardy said he wasn’t surprised to have gotten what medical experts have referred to as a breakthrough case, and suspects that the highly contagious delta variant will continue to spread through Texas this fall.